Code-Institute-Submissions/MSP-10/TESTING.md

 ### User Stories Closed
 * As a User I want to be able to delete my account
 * As a Developer I want to implement the following customer model / database
+* As a User I want to subscribe to the MochaBean newsletter
 * As a User I want to be able to view my current details (Profile page)
 * As a User I want to be able to update my details
 * As a User I want to subscribe to the MochaBean newsletter